 Long distance relationships are the worst.
 “Is he/she worth waiting for?
 Are they feeling the same way I do?”
 “Am I kidding myself thinking this can work?”
 “Would I be better off dating the mailman instead?
 At least he comes to my house every day.”
 “Does my girlfriend even exist or is this just a Nigerian guy conducting an elaborate credit card scam?”

 So I guess what I’m saying is, I’ve seen both sides of the long distance relationship coin.
 I’ve seen them implode and I’ve seen them fizzle out.
-I’ve seen them be worth the pain and loneliness and also reach the moment of needing to let go.
+I’ve seen them be worth the pain and loneliness but also reach the moment of needing to let go.

 When it comes to surviving the distance, here’s what I’ve learned is most important: